 - Quiz stickers: Instagram offers a trivia-style multiple-choice question sticker, and you can track the results.

 - Countdown stickers: For events and promotions, use these stickers to count down to something special or an announcement.

 You should always work with a community manager on these posts so that any harassment is blocked and deleted while you're going live.

 3. Always Work in Advance

 For this reason, it's best to create an editorial calendar.
 There are plenty of templates in Google Drive (just search 'editorial calendar Google Sheets').
-These are spreadsheets that are organized into monthly calendars where you can brainstorm and suggest different ideas for posts.
+These are spreadsheets organized into monthly calendars where you can brainstorm and suggest different ideas for posts.

 Some third-party apps include editorial calendars and scheduling.
-It's pretty important to find these tools because they offer other engagement strategies, such as searching for mentions across all channels so you can comment and drive actions.
+It's pretty essential to find these tools because they offer other engagement strategies, such as searching for mentions across all channels so you can comment and drive actions.